Efficient Learning of Discrete Graphical Models: Problem formulation

-\end{itemize} \end{Condition} Condition (C1) consists in satisfying the inequality in Eq.~\eqref{eq:c1_fisher} involving a quadratic form $\underline{x}^{\top} \widetilde{I}(\theta^*) \underline{x}$.
-The matrix $\widetilde{I}(\theta^*)$ is in fact related to the \emph{conditional} Fisher information matrix.
-Therefore, Condition \emph{(C1)} requires no more than the conditional Fisher information matrix to be non-singular in directions of the parameter subspace in $\T_i$ that are compatible with our priors.
+We immediately see that the matrix $\widetilde{I}$ dominates the conditional Fisher information matrix in the positive semi-definite sense, that is $\xb^{\top} \widetilde{I}(\theta^*) \xb \geq \xb^{\top} I(\theta^*) \xb$ for all $\xb \in \Real^{\mathbf{K}_i}$.
+Therefore, Condition \emph{(C1)} is satisfied whenever the conditional Fisher information matrix is non-singular in the parameter subspace $\xb_{\T_i}$ that we care to reconstruct and which is compatible with our priors, i.e. for $\xb \in \mathcal{X}_{i}$.
+We would like to add that the conditional Fisher information matrix is a natural quantity to consider in this problem as we deliberately focus on using conditional statistics rather than global ones in order to bypass the intractability of the global log-likelihood approach.
+We are strongly convinced that it should appear in any analysis that entails conditional statistics.

 Condition \emph{(C2)} is required to ensure that the model can be recovered with finitely many samples.
 For many special cases, such as the Ising model, the minimum number of samples required to estimate the parameters must grow exponentially with the maximum interaction strength \cite{SanthanamWainwright2012}.
-A more detailed discussion about Conditions \emph{(C1)} and \emph{(C2)} can be found in Appendix~\ref{app:well_poseness}.
+A more detailed discussion about well-posedness and Conditions \emph{(C1)} and \emph{(C2)} can be found in Appendix~\ref{app:well_poseness}.

+Conditions \emph{(C1)} and \emph{(C2)} differ from the concepts in \cite{Vuffray2016nips} called restricted strong convexity property and bound on the interaction strength, respectively, in a subtle but critical manner.
+Conditions \emph{(C1)} can be identified with restricted strong convexity only when the $\ell_2$-norm is used in Eq.~\eqref{eq:c1_fisher}.
+We will see later that the notion of restricted strong convexity is not required for the $\ell_\infty$-norm that appears to be a natural metric for which the local learnability condition can be verified for general models.
+Moreover, for general models it remains unclear whether the restricted strong convexity holds for values of $\rho_i$ that are independent of the problem dimension $p$.
+Condition \emph{(C2)} is a weaker assumption than the bound on the interaction strength from [17] for it does not require an extra assumption on the maximum degree of the graphical model.